hgenix20/modelproof/ModelProof/README.md

 ##  Acknowledgments

 - Meta for Llama models
-- Microsoft for Phi models
 - AI21 Labs for Jamba models
+- Microsoft for Phi models & Azure AI Inference
 - The open-source community for various tools and libraries

 ##  Contact